arab-meet/4.SLAM-Workshop/A- Localization/MCL.md

 * **MCL Solution** : Initialize MCL with particles uniformly distributed across the entire map.
 As the robot moves and collects sensor data, MCL eliminates unlikely positions and converges on the correct location by comparing sensor readings with the map.

+### **2.3.
+Kidnapped Robot Problem:**

+* **Problem** : The robot is abruptly relocated to an unknown position in the environment without any awareness of this change.

+* **MCL Solution** : MCL can recover from such scenarios by reintroducing random particles into the filter, allowing the algorithm to eventually converge to the new true pose.

 ### **3. Particle Filter**

 The key idea of MCL is to represent the robot's belief using a set of samples (particles), drawn according to the posterior distribution over robot poses.